 Need to remove duplicate files?
 Let's do that too.
 Grab Duplicate File Eraser from the official site.

 - Tip: If you feel like a 3x hash check is kill (or you're doing tons of files), CRC32's the fastest but most likely to collide and SHA1's the slowest but least likely.
 Combine as you see fit for your specs.
-Using all three methods pretty much guarantees no collusion collision will happen.
+Using all three methods pretty much

 - Before moving on, again, just to be safe, you should also copy that folder.
 Duplicate deletion cannot be undone.